Sebastianostro/CESS_Project/03_Presentation/README.md

-This folder is intended to contain our presentation.
+The intermediate and final presentations should go into this folder.
+Here, only one file is expected for the milestone presentation beginning of Dec 25 and a separate file is expected for the final presentation.

 I guess we go for PowerPoint as it is easiest to create/modify, right?